alexMcosta/narkwhal/README.md

 - Make binaries to install on multiple platforms so it does not require go
 - Notifications
 - Have Narkwhal take a config file and have it run as a cronjob.

+#### Major features
+* Add flag to filter based on time
+  * This will be harder then initially thought since AWS does not seem to have a data set to find out when a volume was last added to an EC2 instance.
+I am assuming using tags will be how I have to go about this.

 ## Authors